Theories of media exposure: Cultivation Theory

+Criticisms

 Gerbner's theory of cultivation has been criticized for being too simplistic.
 Certain critics believe that the major issue with this theory is that Gerbner does not take content differences into account.
 He also focused his studies mainly on the fictional side of television which is leaving out a large portion of the content shown on television.
 Another criticism related to this one is that it is somewhat inapplicable in the 21st century.
 Since this theory was originally adapted in the 1960s, the content that was shown while he conducted his studies differ greatly from the content shown in the year 2020.

+Current research

+The original idea of the cultivation theory is still being researched and developed.
+There are over 600 studies that work to expand on ’s theory which have been published in the past three decades.
+One example of a more recent study was done by Minnebo and Eggermont in 2007 where they found the presentation of drugs on television led to many believing younger adults and teens are largely substance abusers.
+Other studies focus on the presentation of sexuality Calzo and Ward, 2009, race Busselle & Crandall, 2002, and political views Glynn, Huge, Reineke, en. al., 2007 in television and how stereotypes and representation can alter people’s opinions about other groups when they are exposed to them frequently.